Pre-Arrival: Once You Arrive at USF

 Proof of Immunization

 Upon arrival to USF, you will want to submit your proof of immunization to the Health Promotion Services (HPS) office as soon as possible.
-For contact information and details on what to submit, visit their website.
+For contact information and details on what to submit, visit the HPS website.
 All international students will be charged for USF student health insurance, which will show up in your student account.
 Make sure to update your mailing address in USF connect so that your health card will be sent to your United States address.

 Banking and Cell Phones